First Aid and CPR

 First Aid and CPR Training

 First aid training can be received through the American Red Cross, National Safety Council, American Heart Association and private institutions.
-The American Red Cross offers standard and advanced first aid courses throughout the United States via local chapters.
-After completion of the course and successfully passing the written and practical tests, trainees receive two certificates—one in adult cardiopulmonary resuscitation (CPR) and one in first aid.
+While first aid and CPR training can be taken separately, most training institutions offer a combined First Aid/CPR/AED course.
+The American Red Cross offers standard, specialized, and combined first aid, CPR and AED courses throughout the United States via local chapters.
+After completion of the course and successfully passing the written and practical tests, trainees receive a two-year certification.
+Mobile apps may be downloaded to provide refresher training during the two-year period.
+Renewal and recertification classes are offered.
+Instructor certification courses are also available.

-The American Heart Association® Heartsaver First Aid Course provides training in basic first aid procedures, with the opportunity for training in adult CPR and the use of automated external defibrillators (AEDs).
+The National Safety Council and the American Heart Association® provide training in basic first aid procedures, in separate and combined courses.
+CPR and the use of automated external defibrillators (AEDs).

 Private institutions also teach courses in basic first aid, but most do not have the ability to certify their trainees.
 Skill effectiveness can diminish quickly after training.
 Therefore, first aid and CPR training recertification should be updated at a minimum of every year.